 No. Action Description References A В С D 1 Issue Adequacy Report These assessments are published 0-34 days out and would identify any forecast capacity and/or energy deficiencies.
-Market Rules - Chapter 5 Sections 7.3.1.4 & 7.4.4 Market Manual Part 7.2 - Near-Term Y Assessments and Reports 2 Outage ManagementThis rejection applies only to those outagesMarket Rules -Process - rejectthat have not received advance approval.Chapter 5 Sectionoutage applicationsAdvance approval is received between 1 and6.4.4.1 Y 3 business days prior to the start of an outage .
-Market Manual Part 7.3 - Outage Management 3 Issue advisory for under generation via advisory notice An advisory notice may be published (0-2 days in advance of real-time) with an under generation advisory, indicating a lack of Market Rules - Chapter 7 Section 12.1.3.2 Y installed resources.
+Market Rules - Chapter 5 Sections 7.3.1.4 & 7.4.4 Y Market Manual Part 7.2 - Near-Term Assessments and Reports 2 Outage Management Process - reject outage applications This rejection applies only to those outages that have not received advance approval .
+Advance approval is received between 1 and Market Rules - Chapter 5 Section 6.4.4.1 Y 3 business days prior to the start of an outage .
+Market Manual Part 7.3 - Outage Management Y 3 Issue advisory for under generation via advisory notice on via days in advance of real-time) with an under generation advisory, indicating a lack of Market Rules - Chapter 7 Section 12.1.3.2 Y installed resources.
 Market Manual Part 7.2 - Near-Term Assessments and Reports 4 Issue Standby Notification for Hourly Demand Response (HDR) Resources 17 This notification can be issued from HE16 day-ahead through HE07 day-at-hand.
 Notifications can be issued to all participants or regionally based on system need.
 IESO internal procedures.
 Y 5 Issue an advisory notice for the declaration of a Conservative Operating State This declaration acknowledges a reliability concern and signals that actions may be required to prevent an emergency operating state .
 This declaration is made during real- time.
 The IESO will issue a RCIS message.
 Market Rules - Chapter 5 Section 2.5 and 5.9A Market Manual Part 7.1 - IESO-Controlled Grid Operating Procedures and Part 7.4 - IESO-Controlled Grid Operating Policies Y